carltheperson/advanced-js-objects/chapters/chapter-2.md

 }
 ```

-### Primitives- vs Object values/references
+### Primitives vs object values/references

-Primitives and Objects behave differently when assigned to variables or passed to functions.
+Primitives and objects behave differently when assigned to variables or passed to functions.
 When you assign a primitive to a variable, the value is stored directly in the memory address associated with that variable.
-When you assign an object to a variable, a *reference* to the Object is stored instead.
+When you assign an object to a variable, a *reference* to the object is stored instead.

 ```js
 const value1 = 10